-This analysis suggests Brentwood's new employment allocations have the capacity to provide enough B1c/B2 and B8 floorspace to meet future need, but may not be able to meet future B1a/b requirements from 2013 to 2033 (i.e. Scenarios A and B).
+This analysis suggests Brentwood's new employment allocations have the capacity to provide enough B1c/B2 and B8 floorspace to meet future need, but may not be able to meet future B1a/b requirements from 2013 to 2033 (i.e. Scenario A).
 B1c/B2 and B8 premises typically have similar characteristics and are usable by businesses normally associated with either B class.
 The two B classes are combinable into one overall industrial category.
-When combined the Borough has a surplus of industrial floorspace between 82,730sq.m and 123,030sqm (Table 4.6).
+When combined the Borough has a surplus of industrial floorspace of between 63,450sq.m and 103,740sqm (Table 4.6).